The Definitive Guide

 Knowledge base software falls under the discipline of Knowledge Management and the Knowledge Management software category.
 It is a distinct type of software compared to internal collaboration tools (like Microsoft SharePoint) or other document management tools developed for in-house teams.

 In our case, knowledge bases are typically sold using the Software as a Service (SaaS) model.
+They can use knowledge base software to create a self-service knowledge base which provides 24/7 customer support.
 SaaS customers pay a subscription to access their software over an internet connection.
 It requires no up-front investment, on-premise installations or ongoing maintenance from the customer.

 The number of users of your SaaS knowledge base can potentially scale limitlessly as your company grows.